6ill/chat-qna-ai-bot/README.md

 ---

 ## Environment Variables

-See `backend/.env.example` for required backend environment variables.
+- See `backend/.env.example` for required backend environment variables.
-See `./.env.example` for required environment variables for building docker container.
+- See `./.env.example` for required environment variables for building docker container.
----
+- See `frontend/.env.example` for required frontend environment variables.

 ## License